taeminhong/dotfiles/README.md

 # Thanks to

-bootstrap.sh was borrowed from mathiasbynens/dotfiles.
+bootstrap.sh was adapted from mathiasbynens/dotfiles.
 Thank you, Mathias Bynens.

 # P.S.